mishadoff/randomorg/README.md

 (generate-blobs :n 1 :size (* 8 1024) :format "hex")
 ```

-All request are made with default API key, and not production ready.
-Request your own API key.
+All request are made with default API key, which is shared.
+Request your own API key for production purposes.

 ``` clojure
 (binding [*API_KEY* "your-api-key"]